 Can an Emergency Dentist Save a Tooth Hit by Baseball?

 It’s splendid to see the baseball flying with great speed and velocity and scoring maximum runs in a match.
-But, when a baseball is thrown or hit hard, any player can be at risk of dental injury.
+However, when a baseball is thrown or hit forcefully.
+Any player can be susceptible to dental injuries.
 These injuries are painful but avoidable.
 In most instances, the injured player may need immediate medical attention- help from an emergency dental.
 If ignored, the gums or teeth hit by baseball can become serious and cause further damage.
 Can an Emergency Dentist Save a Tooth Hit by Baseball?
-However, if the patient is brought to the emergency dentist without delay, the injured tooth may be saved or else restored by a fake tooth.
+However, if the patient is brought to the emergency dentist without delay, the injured tooth may be saved or restored with a prosthetic tooth.

 Most Common Baseball Injuries and Their Handling by an Emergency Dentist